damonjavert/jps2sm/README.md

 Install [Homebrew](https://brew.sh) if you do not have it already and then `brew install python3`.
 See this guide: https://wsvincent.com/install-python3-mac/

 ### Linux
 Your distro's primary repos may not include packages for python3.8.
 Using `apt-get install python3` for example may only install python3.6 (or even earlier) and due to the use of the walrus operator jps2sm requires python 3.8.
-Debian and Fedora based distros can follow this guide: https://docs.python-guide.org/starting/install3/linux/ .
+The recommended approach to workaround this is to install [LinuxBrew](https://docs.brew.sh/Homebrew-on-Linux) and then `brew install python3` as also shown above.
+Otherwise Debian and Fedora based distros can follow this guide: https://docs.python-guide.org/starting/install3/linux/ .

 ## Legal Disclaimer
 Use of jps2sm is not illegal but piracy probably is in your country.
 Data transferred using jps2sm should be used to maintain backup copies on JPopSuki and SugoiMusic.